 Oct.
 18, 2016: Magistrate Judge recommends that the district court should deny plaintiffs’ request for a preliminary injunction against implementation of the school district policy which allows transgender students use of facilities congruent with gender identity.

 Dec.
 1, 2017: Transgender girl sues same school district for locker room access: http://www.chicagotribune.com/suburbs/ct-met-palatine-transgender-student-sues-20171130-story.html

 - NSBA Legal Clips — http://legalclips.nsba.org

 Provides current news and information on cases and transgender issues along with other legal matters nationwide.
 (Now a subscription service)

-- NSBA FAQs on Transgender Students (updated as law develops so check back frequently) — https://www.nsba.org/nsba-faqs-transgender-students-schools
+- NSBA FAQs on Transgender Students – Extensive guidance on many questions faced by school districts with discussions of a variety of questions faced day to day. (updated as law develops so check back frequently) — https://www.nsba.org/nsba-faqs-transgender-students-schools